-History of Hyderabad: The city of Nizams, Hyderabad is the capital city of Andhra Pradesh and fifth largest city of the country.
-The city along with advanced developments and facilities, still preserves its culture and tradition like no where else.
+The city of Nizams, Hyderabad is the capital city of Telangana state in India.
+The city, along with advanced developments and facilities, still preserves its culture and tradition like nowhere else.
 The city of Hyderabad has great history which can still be seen in the lifestyle of people and various monuments glorifying the city.

 With a history of 400 years, Hyderabad has witnessed various successions which resulted in traditions and cultures being mingled up and forming a unique mixed pattern of living.
 Various monuments and historical buildings as well as in the historical traditions and lifestyle followed by the people present a glimpse of Hyderabad history.

-Various historical places such as Golconda Fort, Charminar, tombs of the legendary Qutb Shahi kings, Golconda fort, Chow Mohalla Palace, Taramati Baradari along with museums like Salar Jung Museum and AP State Archaeological Museum take tourists back to the Hyderabad history.
+Various historical places such as Golconda Fort, Charminar, tombs of the legendary Qutb Shahi kings, Chowmahalla Palace, Taramati Baradari along with museums like Salar Jung Museum and Telangana State Archaeological Museum take tourists back to Hyderabad history.